 - produce as a manufacturing by-product dry distiller grains that are a better feed for animals

-- be used in flex fuel vehicles now (EPA-certified conversion kits are available; diesel engines can also apparently be converted) or cars converted to run only on alcohol
+- be used in flex fuel vehicles now (EPA-certified conversion kits were available here, but they have now retired; diesel engines can also apparently be converted) or cars converted to run only on alcohol

 Along the way, you’ll learn about the Whiskey Rebellion and the role of Rockefeller and Standard Oil in funding prohibition in order to eliminate alcohol as competition for gasoline, a dirty and relatively useless byproduct of oil refining at the time.
 You can also check out Blume’s company, Blume Distillation.